Innovative Digital Storefront Solution from Protiviti Helps Medical Device Manufacturer Raise Level of Sample Inventory Tracking and Compliance

 Design demo & sample product storefront with order controls, labeling procedures, inventory management processes & tracking/reporting mechanisms

 Innovative product tracking system, A fast, 30-day design and onboarding of the solution & a new internal standard for future project implementations

-Changing established employee behaviours and long-standing practises is rarely easy, especially when it comes to the working routines of thousands of field personnel.
+Changing established employee behaviors and long-standing practices is rarely easy, especially when it comes to the working routines of thousands of field personnel.
 That’s particularly true in sales operations, where performance is typically measured by outcomes and not conformance to a specific checklist of tasks and/or compliance requirements.

 Sales controls traditionally have centered on contractual concerns, anti-fraud and corruption, order entry and fulfillment.
 So when a leading medical device manufacturer set out to address supply chain challenges and compliance gaps in the deployment and disposition of the sales force’s “trunk stock” — a global inventory of more than $13 million in free goods and product samples — it didn’t have a ready model to work from.